What's on the horizon for the global economy?

 Japan

-• Japan’s economy will likely remain on a recovery path, exceeding potential, starting in Q2 2024.
+• Japan’s economy will likely remain on a recovery path in line with potential of around 0.5% annualized.

 Asia